Solihull Approach Code of Practice for delivering Solihull Approach training and Solihull Approach groups

 Group Delivery

-All groups must be delivered as per the relevant Solihull Approach Group Facilitators’ Manual
+All groups must be delivered as per the relevant Solihull Approach Group Facilitators’ Manual.

-Creativity and Innovation: Training manuals and Resource Packs
+Creativity and Innovation: Training Manuals and Resource Packs

 Numbers of delegates

-For the Whole School Training (Understanding your pupil’s behaviour), primary schools are usually trained as one unit up to 50 staff.
+For the Whole School Training (Understanding your pupil’s behaviour), primary schools are usually trained as one unit of up to 50 staff.
 Very large schools, with staff groups of larger than 50, may need other arrangements.

 Resource packs and manuals required

 Each delegate must also have easy access to a resource pack in the workplace.
 The optimal situation is that each delegate has their own resource pack.
-Budgetary constraints mean that this is not always possible, but delegates should still have access to a resource pack.
+Budgetary constraints mean this is not always possible, but delegates should still have access to a resource pack.
 This is to support moving theory into practice and to move training into practice.
 (The practitioner can read more about theory, application and brain development.
 The resource pack acts as a learning resource with reflections, a reminder of the training and as a distance learning course.)

-For example, for the Solihull Approach parenting group (Understanding your child’s behaviour), the foster carer group (Understanding your foster child’s behaviour) and the antenatal group (Understanding pregnancy, labour, birth and your baby) each delegate must have individual access to the Facilitators’ Manual and the appropriate resource pack when they run a course.
+For example, for the Solihull Approach parenting group (Understanding your child’s behaviour), the foster carer group (Understanding your foster child’s behaviour) and the antenatal group (Understanding pregnancy, labour, birth and your baby), each delegate must have individual access to the Facilitators’ Manual and the appropriate resource pack when they run a course.

 For the Whole School Training (Understanding your pupil’s behaviour), each school should have access to a selection of resource packs appropriate to the size and composition of their school.
 Each delegate attending training is required to have a whole school booklet to support theory into practice.